 8. Plan an extra dinner and a few extra snacks

 We all know how hectic and unpredictable life can be.
-When that happens, you’ll have everything on hand and will be able to prepare whip up something quickly without getting in a tizzy, having to run to the store, order out, etc. If your week runs smoothly and you don’t end up making the “extra dinner option”, no worries, just put it in your menu plan for the following week.
+When that happens, you’ll have everything on hand and will be able to whip up something quickly without getting into a tizzy, having to run to the store, order out, etc. If your week runs smoothly and you don’t end up making the “extra dinner option”, no worries, just put it in your menu plan for the following week.
 I usually always have certain ingredients in the house for really quick food options, such as scrambled eggs, omelet, rice, pasta, chicken noodle soup, pan fried potatoes, baked potatoes, etc.

 Don’t overcomplicate menu planning or you just won’t do it.
 Do what works best for you.